kl1986/datadictionary/README.md

 ## Setup and Usage

+1. Clone repo

+2. Set up connection to database

+Goto ```db_conn.py``` and set up relevant connection.
+Note that it is recommended that you create a ```env.py``` (DO NOT COMMIT) and store your credentials there or set them up as environmental variables if you can do so.

-1. Create the sample database:
+3. (OPTIONAL) Create the sample database:
 ```python
 python [create_sample_db.py]
 ```